AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

                 - roleid = "approver"
    ```

-1. By copying the Simple Project template you will get 4 OOTB workflows configured.
+1. By copying the Simple Project template, you will get four OOTB workflows configured.
 Each node beneath workflows/models points to a specific workflow and a start dialog wizard for that workflow.
 Later in this tutorial we will create a custom workflow for this project.
-For now delete the nodes beneath workflow/models:
+For now, delete the nodes beneath workflow/models:

    ```shell
    ../projects/templates/authoring-project